al-codepone/this-site/README.md

 # this site

-this site is a simple webpage CMS.
+`this site` is a simple webpage CMS.
 It's built with PHP, MySQL and [cityphp](https://github.com/al-codepone/cityphp).
+It has three different webpage layouts depending on the browser width: a two column layout, a single column layout with a navigation list and a single column layout with a navigation drop down.

 ## Installation

-Put the [cityphp directory](https://github.com/al-codepone/cityphp/tree/master/cityphp) on your web server.
-Create a MySQL database for your application.
-Set these variables in `deploy/const.php`:
+`this site` uses [composer](http://getcomposer.org) for installation.
+Run `composer install` in the `deploy` directory - this will download `cityphp` and create the autoloader.
+Next create a MySQL database for your application.
+Then set these variables in `deploy/const.php`:

-- `VENDOR` - absolute paths pointing to the directories that contain the `cityphp` directory and the `thissite` directory.
-Separate paths with whitespace.
-This is for autoloading.
-- `CITYPHP` - an absolute path pointing to the `cityphp` directory.
-This is for manually loading files.
-- `THISSITE` - an absolute path pointing to the `thissite` directory.
-This is for manually loading files.
 - `ROOT` - an absolute path pointing to your web application root.
 For example, if the application is at `http://mysite.com/` then `ROOT` is `/`.
 As another example, if the application is at `http://mysite.com/myapp/` then `ROOT` is `/myapp/`.
 - `MYSQL_HOST` - the MySQL database host
 - `MYSQL_USERNAME` - the MySQL database username